wp-plugins/secure-html5-video-player/readme.txt

 == Upgrade Notice ==

+= 1.2 =
+Documentation correction to 1.1 release.

 = 1.1 =
 Adds widget support, looping and additional documentation.
 Corrects tag formatting so that they are more standards compliant.